semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.v-series-dataset-series.md

 Whether it can be included in the collection refers to is a matter of debate.

-In addition to its role in [[sflow.concepts.mesh.node.dataset.versioned]] versioning, it can play the same role for [[sflo.concept.mesh.resource.element.meta-dataset]], [[sflo.concept.mesh.resource.element.node-handle]], and [[sflo.concept.mesh.resource.element.reference-dataset]], making it the only element that can contained in other elements.
+In addition to its role in [[sflo.concepts.mesh.node.dataset.versioned]] versioning, it can play the same role for [[sflo.concept.mesh.resource.element.meta-dataset]], [[sflo.concept.mesh.resource.element.node-handle]], and [[sflo.concept.mesh.resource.element.reference-dataset]], making it the only element that can contained in other elements.

 ## Containment Rules